FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/decryption-operations.md

 ### Example 2: Unsafe Decryption

 The second way of querying decryption results is using the function `FHE.getDecryptResult(eParam)` .
 It doesn't check readiness for you, and you get no indication to work with.
-If decryption is ready, you get the decrypted value, otherwise - execution is being reverted.
+If decryption is ready, you get the decrypted value, otherwise - the execution is reverted.

 :::warning
 The unsafe method will revert the transaction if the decryption results aren't ready yet.